silentorb/marloth-story/books/fairytale/part2.md

 "No, they aren't.
 But listen, you need to come to the City of Orphans soon.
-You could stay at my house and then I could show you what a *really* good time is like."
+You could stay at my house and then I could show you what a *real* good time is like."

 Adelle said she would love to but did not know if her parents would ever allow her.
 Ivy said a few more choice words about the King and Queen and then the rest of the children said their farewells.
-Harris gave her a very warm parting, Bobby finally did say something about enjoying her company, and Osmand didn't say anything at all.
+Harris gave her a warm parting, Bobby said something potentially friendly, and Osmand didn't say anything at all.
 After that, the group climbed into the carriages and disappeared through the gates.
 Adelle was already missing them before they were out of sight.

-<div class="scene-break">* * *</div>
+* * *

 By the time the zombie child got to his feet, the carnage had ceased.
 Ceased, that is, simply because there was nothing left to destroy.
 Most of the other troupes had already left to find new things to torment.
-Only a few zombie children remained to scour the debris and ensure that they hadn't left anything alive.
+Only a few zombie children remained to scour the debris and ensure that they hadn't left anything that could move.

 The zombie child closed the book and began to walk about.
 There was something familiar about this place.
 As though walking through a dream, he passed through the smoldering architecture.
-Bodies were strewn everywhere.
 The embers of what had only moments before been roaring fires were now shriveling away because there was nothing left to burn.
 Though the landmarks were all but gone, the zombie child was certain it had once read of this place.

 This was Rhumeveld, the City of Wonders.
 Or a mockery of it.
-Sinking back into the debris, the zombie child opened the book and flipped through the pages, eventually reaching the spot that described the city of wonders.
+Sinking back into the debris, the zombie child opened the book and flipped through the pages, eventually reaching the spot that described the city.
 It was a beautiful city of marble and crystal, all of which reflected the light in a dazzling manner, but no one could see any of that now.
 Depressed, the zombie child dropped the book and collapsed into the mud.